cncf/glossary/definitions/cloud_native_tech.md

 ### The problem it addresses

 The cloud native stack has many different technology categories, addressing a variety of challenges.
 If you have a look at the [CNCF Cloud Native Landscape](https://landscape.cncf.io/), you'll see how many different areas it touches upon.
 But on a high level, they address one main set of challenges: the downsides of traditional IT operations models, some of which may be more prevalent than others.
-Challenges include hard to scale, not fault-tolerant, not self-healing, inefficient due to poor utilization of resources, the list goes on.
+Challenges include difficulties creating scalable, fault-tolerant, self-healing applications, as well as inefficient resource utilization, among others.

 ### How it helps